Sparta Lwów

 Lwowski Klub Sportowy Sparta Lwów (lit.
 'Lwów Sports Club Sparta Lwów') was a football club based in Lwów, Lwów Voivodeship, Second Polish Republic (presently Lviv, Ukraine).

 History

 There were formed in 1910, probably by the Polish soldiers of the 6th Air Regiment stationed in Skniłów (presently Sknyliv, Ukraine).

 Sparta was a participant of the first Polish Cup edition in 1926, in the final game they were defeated 1–2 at Wisła Kraków.
 The president of Sparta in 1914, Orest Dzułyński, was later the first secretary of the Polish Football Association.

-Sparta was disbanded in September 1939, after the Soviets occupied Eastern Poland.
+Sparta was disbanded at the start of World War II in September 1939, after the Soviets invaded eastern Poland.

 Ground

 Sparta did not have their own pitch, playing at various Lwów venues.